 Persevere, learn and experiment until you have found your own

 What has been your biggest achievement since Sadie Jewellery began?

 My biggest achievement is making my family proud :-)

 Where do you see Sadie Jewellery in five years

 Find these gorgeous spinel gemstones in a range of colours including lilac, pink, charcoal grey and orangey red!

 This Coober Pedy Australian opal doublet is something special.
 With turquoise blue and green fire, it is totally mesmerising!

 Need something with that extra sparkle?
-This genuine natural silver diamond is simply beautiful.
+Our genuine, silver diamonds are simply beautiful.